shaygitub/DriverHunter/vuln_2/writeup.md

   kind of memory (exactly part 3 here), this part should be called probably before as it checks if a systemspace module was provided, the self allocating else() statement is probably just used to make sure.
 This might be might be mainly relevant for 0x22A049 as 0x22A049 also gets a PHYSICAL_ADDRESS that gets described by the I/O space while 0x22A051 gets a user provided I/O space. there is probably a more fitting case to 0x22A051 that returns an I/O space, need to check.

+# InputOffset = 0x22602C:
+# Large part, will not get into this for now as its not vulnurable for sure

+# InputOffset = 0x22604C:
+# Large part, will not get into this for now as its not vulnurable for sure

+# InputOffset = 0x226052:
+This case is really similar to the earlier 0x22A049/0x22A051, this case also operates on a user provided descriptor module and an I/O space describing a PHYSICAL_ADDRESS. in this case the physical address is provided by the user similarly to 0x22A049, an I/O space to describe the physical address is created and operated on by the same undocumented function, also the same systemspace user provided module descriptor is used. the only difference here is that instead of returning the size of the descriptor module from the clear attribute it returns it from the MdlAddress_low variable.
+DOES THE EXACT SAME AS 0x22A049

+# InputOffset = 0x22605A:
+# Large part, will not get into this for now as its not vulnurable for sure

+# InputOffset = 0x226028:
+This case does the same as InputOffset = 0x226020, but instead of getting one byte from the specific CPU port it gets four bytes and puts the returned DWORD in MasterIrp->Type+Size attributes. also returns 4 bytes as the operated on amount of bytes

+# InputOffset = 0x226024:
+This case does the same as InputOffset = 0x226020, but instead of getting one byte from the specific CPU port it gets two bytes and puts the returned WORD in the actual MasterIrp->Type attribute. also returns 2 bytes as the operated on amount of bytes

+# InputOffset = 0x226020:
+1) Read one byte from a CPU port provided in MasterIrp->Type(+Size, DWORD = 4 bytes) using __inbyte
+2) Put that read value in the lowest significant byte of MasterIrp->Type (This will be the lowest significant byte of the actual MasterIrp->Type attribute)
+3) Return 1 byte as the amount of bytes operated on

+# Important final notes:
+1) Further analysis of sub_11D90 is probably needed to actually exploit the driver
+2) I dont have any experience with CPU ports / Hal functions so i ignored the cases where these are used as i still dont understand them